 A Climate for Change

-A local campaign to give voice to actions and stories of our people working to address our climate crisis
+A local campaign to enable us all to take action to address our climate crisis

 The Intergovernmental Panel on Climate Change, the IPCC, says to avoid disaster we must limit warming to within 1.5 degrees.
 Yet our current trajectory has us on course for a 4 degree rise.
 We have left it late, the climate change is already impacting many other countries across the world including the increase of bush fires in our neighbour Australia, and now Western America, Arctic, Alaska and the Amazon.